ShunxiWu/513-final/RUNCODE.md

 3. **Segmentation**: Segments the data into smaller time intervals and saves each segment as a separate CSV file for further analysis.

-4. **Instructions**:
+### Instructions:
    1. Make sure you have Jupyter Notebook installed.
-  2. Download the dataset CSV file named `axi.csv` and save it in the same directory as the notebook.（axi.csv is only one of the files, please replace to other files when doing processing）
+   2. Download the dataset CSV file named `axi.csv` and save it in the same directory as the notebook. (axi.csv is only one of the files, please replace it with other files when doing processing)
    3. Open the notebook `513.ipynb` using Jupyter Notebook.
    4. Run each cell in the notebook sequentially.
    5. Ensure that all necessary libraries are installed (`pandas`, `matplotlib`, `datetime`).

-## label.py - Data Labeling
+## Data Labeling - label.py

 This Python script is responsible for labeling the data by calculating various statistical features for each file.
 The labeling process involves the following steps: